Welcome to the FlowWright REST API Guide. This guide describes how to configure and use FlowWright’s REST API.

-The REST API provides a website with documentation, here’s how to access this site.
+The REST API provides a website with documentation through swagger, here’s how to access this site.
 Navigate to the following URL:

 The site should render as follows:

 As you can see from the list, each call is identified with its HTTP method, GET, DELETE or POST, and the description of the call.
-Click on the call “getBuildVersion” to expand and view its documentation.
+You can expand any of the calls and test the call using the UI.

 Let’s test a REST API call that requires authentication.
-Navigate to the class called “deUser”.
+Navigate to the class called “User/GetUser”.